 - Get to town early to find parking (many meters only take quarters)

-- Prepare to wear a mask
+- Prepare to wear a mask at some locations

 - Prioritize outdoor activities where social distancing is easier